-Made with a few everyday, whole food ingredients, these classic, super crunchy biscuits are a staple in any Whole Food kitchen.
-They are crispy, tasty and I’m warning you now – it’s going to be hard to stop at just one.
+Easy to make coconut and oat cookies.
+Made with a few basic everyday, whole ingredients.
+These classic, super crunchy oatmeal biscuits are a staple in any Whole Food kitchen.
+They are healthy, tasty – and I’m warning you now – it’s going to be hard to stop at just one.

 My younger self was an idiot.

 Since eating a whole food diet, watching my weight has become a bit irrelevant.
 I tend to stick within a set weight without really trying.
 Now for a lot of people, this may not seem like a big deal, but for me, weight was a major issue when I was growing up.
 I was the ‘fat friend’ (You can read a bit more about that here – scroll all the way to the bottom of the post for my story) I tried countless diets (some dumb ones too) in an attempt to lose the weight, but nothing really helped.
 I would always put it straight back on.

 Then I found out about Clean Eating.

 Eating whole foods is a game changer!
 With each of my four pregnancies I gained around 45 pounds.
 That’s a lot of weight to gain four times over.
 The thing is, I lost this weight within the first 5 months purely through eating whole foods.
 No diet.
 No restrictions.
 Just real food.

 Our bodies are designed to digest whole foods.
 Don’t be scared to eat and nourish your body.
 It knows what to do when you feed it real food.